april1729/april1729.github.io/_posts/2021-08-21-pca-with-missing-data.md

 normalized_data = StandardScaler().fit_transform(breast_cancer.data)
 ```

-There's a reason this is a classic ML demonstration dataset: the features can predict the target variable using a linear model with incredibly high accuracy.
+There's a reason this is a classic machine learning demonstration dataset: the features can predict the target variable using a linear model with incredibly high accuracy.
 When we do PCA and color the samples by diagnosis, we see an almost perfect seperation with just two principal components.

 ```python
 pca = PCA(n_components=2)
 pca_data = pca.fit_transform(normalized_data)